followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTabPanel/5 Default Item Template/icon.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the name of the icon displayed by the widget item title.
+Specifies the icon to be displayed in the tab's title.
 <!--/shortDescription-->

 <!--fullDescription-->
-Set the names of icons from the [built-in icon library](/Documentation/Guide/Themes/Icon_Library/).
+#include uiwidgets-ref-icon
 <!--/fullDescription-->